Vascular Streak Dieback

 Last updated

-This disease caused by Ceratobasidium theobromae affects Disanthus cercidifolius but details about symptoms, management, and significance in the PNW remain limited.
-The disease is uncommon on ornamental hosts in western Washington.
+This disease caused by Ceratobasidium theobromae affects Disanthus cercidifolius but details about symptoms, management, and significance remain limited.
+The disease is uncommon on ornamental hosts.

 The most practical approach is to reduce the conditions vascular streak dieback needs to thrive.
 Prune for better airflow, water at the base rather than overhead, and remove infected material promptly.
 For high-value plants or recurring problems, preventive treatments timed to protect new growth during the infection window can make a measurable difference.